Library: Policy

 (g) The agency receives a daily rate based on the member's level of support.
 Levels of support for the member and corresponding payment are:

-(2) Re-evaluated when the member has a change in agency companion providers that includes a change in individual companion providers.
+(2) Re-evaluated when the member has a change in individual companion providers.

-(i) Regular frequent and sometimes constant physical assistance and support to complete daily living skills, such as bathing, dressing, eating, and toileting;
+(i) Minimal to extensive assistance to complete daily living skills, such as bathing, dressing, eating, and toileting.

-(ii) Extensive assistance with medication administration, money management, shopping, housekeeping, meal preparation, scheduling appointments, arranging transportation or other activities; or
+(ii) Extensive assistance with medication administration, money management, shopping, housekeeping, meal preparation, scheduling appointments, arranging transportation or other activities.

-(iii) Assitance with health, medication, or behavior interventions that may include the need for specialized training, equipment, and diet.
+(iii) Assistance with health, medication, or behavior interventions that may include the need for specialized training, equipment, and diet.

 (i) Is totally dependent on others for: